I3WX/manga-downloader/readme.md

 This tool is for educational purposes only.
 Please respect the terms of service of MangaDex and support the manga authors by purchasing official releases.
 ```

-### Key Improvements:
-- **Headers**: Used for each section for clear separation and hierarchy.
-- **Code Blocks**: Used for commands to enhance readability.
-- **Lists**: Used for features and requirements to present them clearly.
-- **Example Section**: Added a practical example to illustrate usage.
-- **Directory Structure**: Provided as a formatted tree for clarity.
-- **Links**: Used for referring to other projects or files, improving navigation.

-Replace `<repository-url>` with the URL of your GitHub repository.
-This format ensures the `README.md` is easy to follow and visually appealing when viewed on GitHub or other Markdown-supported platforms.